DeepakVadgama/deepakvadgama.github.io/about/index.md

 Hey there

-I am primarily a Java developer with 10.5 years of experience, having worked with HSBC, JPMorgan and Nomura for 9 years.
+I am primarily a Java developer with 10.5 years of experience, having worked with HSBC, JPMorgan and Nomura for ~10 years.
  I also worked as tech lead in a 4 person *failed* start-up [chat2get.com]({{ site.url }}/projects/perils-of-startup) for span of 10 months.

-Since Oct-2015, I've been working as a freelancer/consultant.
+From October-2015 until March-2017, I was CTO and co-founder of services company 'Mindfort Tech'.
+During this time, I primarily worked with cable/wire manufacturing company called [Balaji Wires](https://balajiextrusions.com).
+As a sole developer, I created their [website](https://balajiextrusions.com) based on wordpress, and enhanced their [ERP software]({{ site.url }}/projects/refactoring-to-sanity/).

-In that capacity, I have created a Wordpress [website](https://balajiextrusions.com), consulted a [cable manufacturing company](https://balajiextrusions.com) on it's ERP software, and currently working on 2 other projects.
-List of all my projects can be found [here]({{ site.url }}/projects/).
+List of most of my projects can be found [here]({{ site.url }}/projects/).

-I have experience working with Spring Boot, AngularJS and have completed [Udacity Android Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) course.
-[My resume](https://docs.google.com/document/d/1LgFWkJshx94o0DCmTvFmd_dlUNva9Vc4W7PAchhh3q4/edit?usp=sharing) (as of Dec-2016).
+I have experience working with Spring Boot, AngularJS, Google Cloud and have completed [Udacity Android Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) course.
+[My resume](https://docs.google.com/document/d/1LgFWkJshx94o0DCmTvFmd_dlUNva9Vc4W7PAchhh3q4/edit?usp=sharing) (as of August-2017).

-I like to keep abreast with technology news, and I'm passionate about photography.
+I like to keep abreast with technology news.
 I am also a fan of Roger Federer, Heath Ledger and Google.

 Feel free hit me up on [Twitter](https://twitter.com/deepakvadgama) or [e-mail](mailto:vadgama.deepak@gmail.com)